J-Course: Terms and Conditions (2023)

 - J-Course classes are not held on designated New South Wales public holidays.
 In the event classes fall on such public holidays, these classes will be moved to the Friday of the same week.

-- Students enrolling in the first term of the Starter course, and other students requiring a placement test will be charged a $20 non-refundable administration fee in addition to the $350 course fee when enrolling.
+- Students enrolling in their first term, or after a break of 1 term or more will be charged a $20 non-refundable administration fee in addition to the $350 tuition fee when enrolling.
 Please note that the administration fee is distinct from The Japan Foundation, Sydney membership fee ($25).

-- Textbook fees and The Japan Foundation, Sydney membership fees are not included in course fees or the administration fee, and will be charged separately if required.
+- Textbook fees and The Japan Foundation, Sydney membership fees are not included in the tuition fees or administration fee, and will be charged separately if required.

-- Applicable textbook fees will be charged along with course fees at the time of enrolment, with the exception of the Advanced and Upper Advanced courses which do not have regular set textbooks.
+- Applicable textbook fees will be charged along with course fees at the time of enrolment.

 - Textbook fees will be charged only for terms where new textbooks are required for the enrolled course.